-- Storm water management 15 points. - Ensure that the storm water management plan on site is developed such that the post-development peak run-off rate and quantity from 5-year 24 hour design does not exceed the pre-development peak run-off rate and quantity

-- Storm water management 15 points - Ensure incorporation of appropriate SUDS for managing over 90% of the storm water quantity on site 15 points - Maintain existing site features 30 points. - Ensure that more than 25% of the site area under existing natural features on site like water bodies, dense, mix-species tree clusters and contours with slopes greater than 1:4 are preserved - 10 points - Ensure that more than 50% of the site are under existing natural features on site like water bodies, dense, mix-species tree clusters and contours with slopes greater than 1:4 are preserved 20 points - Ensure that more than 75% of the site area under existing natural features on site like water bodies, dense, mix-species tree clusters and contours with slopes greater than 1:4 are preserved 30 points - Manage construction activities in a manner to reduce environmental damage 20 points - During construction, preserve and protect all the natural drainage channels on site 10 points - Confine construction activities to pre-designated areas (staging) and adopt soil erosion and sedimentation control strategies (during construction) on site - 10 points - New plantation on site 20 points. - Increase existing vegetation cover on site by 25% per cent by ensuring plantation of native trees and shrubs 10 points - Reapply top soil in more than 75% of the landscape areas 10 points
+- Storm water management 30 points - Ensure that the storm water management plan on site is developed such that the postdevelopment peak run-off rate and quantity from 5-year 24 hour design does not exceed the predevelopment peak run-off rate and quantity - 15 points - Ensure incorporation of appropriate SUDS for managing over 90% of the storm water quantity on site 15 points - Maintain existing site features 30 points. - Ensure that more than 25% of the site area under existing natural features on site like water bodies, dense, mix-species tree clusters and contours with slopes greater than 1:4 are preserved 10 points - Ensure that more than 50% of the site are under existing natural features on site like water bodies, dense, mix-species tree clusters and contours with slopes greater than 1:4 are preserved 20 points - Ensure that more than 75% of the site area under existing natural features on site like water bodies, dense, mix-species tree clusters and contours with slopes greater than 1:4 are preserved 30 points - Manage construction activities in a manner to reduce environmental damage 20 points - During construction, preserve and protect all the natural drainage channels on site 10 points - Confine construction activities to pre-designated areas (staging) and implement a construction waste management plan on site 10 points - New plantation on site 20 points. - Increase existing vegetation cover on site by 25% by ensuring plantation of native trees and shrubs 10 points - Reapply top soil in more than 75% of the landscape areas 10 points